MSH/eTBManager3/README.md

 ## Goal

 This repository contains the source code of e-TB Manager 3.
+Please note that this version has not been thoroughly tested yet.

 e-TB Manager is a web-based tool for managing all the information needed by national TB control programs.
 It integrates data across all aspects of TB control, including information on suspects, patients, medicines, laboratory testing, diagnosis, treatment, and outcome.